 Thankfully, modern advances in machine learning (ML) and artificial intelligence (AI) technologies can help solve all these issues.

-Read this article to find out everything you need to know about document fraud and how to detect fake documents with modern AI-based document verification systems.
+Read on to find out everything you need to know about document fraud and how to detect fake documents with modern AI-based document verification systems.

-According to the Interpol, identity document fraud is the criminal process of buying, selling, or manufacturing counterfeit IDs in order to perform illicit payment, immigration, company registration, or other types of criminal activities.
+Identity document fraud is the criminal process of buying, selling, or manufacturing counterfeit IDs in order to perform illicit payment, immigration, company registration, or other types of criminal activities (according to the Interpol)